 Contact Monge & Associates for a Free Consultation

 Boating accidents are not only frightening but they also often result in catastrophic injuries and life-altering disabilities.
-At Monge & Associates, we are committed to helping you fight for the justice and recovery you are owed while working to hold negligent parties accountable for their actions.
+At Monge & Associates, our Atlanta boating accident lawyers are committed to helping you fight for the justice and recovery you are owed while working to hold negligent parties accountable for their actions.
 Throughout our decades in practice, we have successfully recovered millions of dollars for injured individuals and families in Atlanta, Georgia, and throughout the U.S. While we cannot promise a specific outcome for your case, we can promise that we will do everything in our power to help you secure the full, fair compensation you are owed.

 Schedule your free consultation with us by calling (800) 860-8021 or by contacting us online.